Using Postman with Datadog APIs

 Follow these steps to set up your environment:

-Click the Manage Environments gear icon in the upper right corner of Postman.
+Click the Environments drop down in the upper right corner of Postman.

 After setup is complete, you are ready to begin making API calls.
 In the Postman -> Datadog folder, there are subfolders for each type of API category listed in the Datadog API Reference.
 Expand the subfolders to see the HTTP methods and API call names.